This constitution can also be downloaded as a pdf document Wanstead & Snaresbrook CC Club Constitution

 The Treasurer shall keep full and accurate records of all receipts and payments.

 He or she shall provide a report of the financial status of the club at every Management Committee meeting and shall produce a balance sheet and income and expenditure account for presentation to members.
-These annual accounts must be audited by the club auditor.
+These annual accounts must be audited by the Honorary Auditor.

 All expenditure over £500 must be approved by the Management Committee and all cheques must be signed by at least two members of the Management Committee.